laravel/docs/billing.md

 > {note} The `taxPercentage` method only applies to subscription charges.
 If you use Cashier to make "one off" charges, you will need to manually specify the tax rate at that time.

+#### Syncing Tax Percentages

+An important thing to note is that when changing the hardcoded value in `taxPercentage` the tax settings on any existing subscriptions for a user will remain the same.
+If you wish to update the tax value for existing subscriptions with the current `taxPercentage` value you can run the `syncTaxPercentage` on a subscription.
+This will set the tax percentage from the billable model.

+    $user->subscription('main')->syncTaxPercentage();

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date